-In other words, we look at the fraction of terms equal to x among the first n values $f(0), \ldots, f(n-1)$ of f (undefined values are also listed) and take the limit of these fractions.
-It is easy to see that for a total computable
+In other words, we look at the fraction of terms equal to x among the first n values $f(0), \ldots, f(n-1)$ of f (undefined values are also listed) and take the liminf of these fractions.
+It is easy to see that for a total computable f the function q_f is a lower 0'-semicomputable semimeasure.
+Moreover, it is shown in Muchnik [5] that any 0'-semicomputable semimeasure μ can be represented as $\mu = q_f$ for some computable function f.
+In particular this implies that there exists a total computable function f such that $q_f = m^{0'}$.

 We would like to extend Muchnik's result to partial computable functions f.
-The problem is that if f is only partial computable, the function $q_f$ is no longer guaranteed to be lower semicomputable.
+The problem is that if f is only partial computable, the function q_f is no longer guaranteed to be lower semicomputable.
 Using the second part of the proof of Theorem 2, we can nonetheless prove:

-Theorem 4 For any partial computable function f, the function $q_f$ is upper bounded by a lower 0'-semicomputable semimeasure.
+Theorem 4 For any partial computable function f, the function q_f is upper bounded by a lower 0'-semicomputable semimeasure.